manahiyo831/RadioFieldAR/README.md

 But I hope to have this AR experience for many people first.

-I released this app as the alpha version.
+So I released this app as the alpha version.

 Of cource the RF performance is depend on the RTL-SDR.